DavidGathimbaM/Terry-Traffic-Stops-Data-Science/README.md

 *Cross-Validation:*
 * Conducted 5-fold cross-validation to evaluate the robustness of both models across different data subsets, ensuring generalizable results.
 ## Evaluation

 *Performance Metrics: Both models were evaluated using:*

-*Accuracy:* Overall correctness of predictions.
+* *Accuracy:* Overall correctness of predictions.
-*Precision and Recall:* To assess the balance between false positives and false negatives.
+* *Precision and Recall:* To assess the balance between false positives and false negatives.
-*F1-Score:* To provide a single metric combining both precision and recall.
+* *F1-Score:* To provide a single metric combining both precision and recall.
-*ROC-AUC:* Area Under the Curve to evaluate the model's discriminative ability.
+* *ROC-AUC:* Area Under the Curve to evaluate the model's discriminative ability.

+*Final Model Selection: The Decision Tree model was selected as the final model due to its superior performance in recall and its ability to provide interpretable rules, despite Logistic Regression providing a more balanced precision.*

+## Results and Interpretation

+*Key Findings:*
+* The Decision Tree model identified 'Stop Resolution' and 'Subject Perceived Race' as critical predictors of an arrest during a traffic stop.
+* Logistic Regression showed that linear relationships between variables could still provide substantial insights, though with some limitations in capturing non-linear dynamics.

+*Model Limitations:* Both models showed limitations with imbalanced classes, which affected recall and precision metrics.
+Future improvements could include using balancing techniques or acquiring more balanced datasets.

+## Visualization of Results